postsharp/Metalama.Documentation/content/quickstart/creating-simple-aspects/creating-simple-aspects.md

     EventAspect <|-- OverrideEventAspect
 ```

-As you can see, at the top there is the `IAspect` interface the is implemented across many different types to offer overriding functionality for different parts of the code.
+As you can see, the `IAspect` interface is implemented across many different types to deliver overrides for different parts of the code.

 ## What can aspects do

-An aspect can do the following things
+An aspect can do the following things:
 * _Transform_ a method
 * _Modify_ a field or property
 * _Introduce_ a property or a field